captn3m0/codechef/_problems/medium/GAPFILL.md

 ### Input

 First line of the input contains a single integer T, the number of test cases.
-Each of the next T lines represents a single test case containing two integers N & M separated by a space.
-N & M are the dimensions of the board.
-You can assume that T <= 50000 and 1 <= N,M <= 10^18
+Each of the next T lines represents a single test case containing two integers N &amp; M separated by a space.
+N &amp; M are the dimensions of the board.
+You can assume that T &lt;= 50000 and 1 &lt;= N,M &lt;= 10^18

 ### Output